 Secure Your Resilience

 Growing up, my parents worked in the hospitality industry.
 Back then, resilience wasn’t necessarily a topical concept.
-Business continuity and disaster recovery (BCDR) was scarcely talked about and only in the context of minimizing downtime in case of a fire, flood or other catastrophic event.
+The ability to continue serving clients and recover in the event of a fire, flood or other catastrophic event was pertinent.
+But the terms, business continuity and disaster recovery (BCDR) were scarcely talked about, if ever, and only in the context of minimizing impact.

-BCDR plans still play an important role in helping enterprises get back to business.
-When I worked for the Federal Bureau of Investigations (FBI), we needed to secure backup plans for backup plans to cover every contingency in our dynamic world environment.
-Traditional BCDR, however, doesn't account for modern realities.
+Today, BCDR plans still play an important role in helping enterprises get back to business.
+When I worked for the Federal Bureau of Investigations (FBI), I learned about contingency plans and how we needed to secure backup plans for backup plans to cover every possibility in our dynamic world environment.
+Traditional BCDR, however, doesn't account for the turmoil and sizeable impact of modern realities.
 For instance, who could have predicted the abrupt switch to remote work predicated by the COVID pandemic?
-Or the epidemic of financially motivated cybercrimes like ransomware?
+Or the epidemic of financially motivated cybercrimes like ransomware that shut down hospital systems and medical services across at least three states?

 Today, organizations must think about resilience in terms of digital transformation and cybersecurity.
-This means traditional BCDR components must extend recovery to a cyber event, which is different than recovering from a fire or flood.
+This means traditional BCDR must extend to a cyber event, which is innately different than recovering from a natural disaster or other event.
 True resilience must account for any threat to the systems, applications and data that keep a business up and running.

-In many modern organizations, there's still work to be done.
+In many modern organizations across all industries, there's still work to be done.
 The good news is that regardless of your company's unique infrastructure or mandates, the steps to launching resilience initiatives and shoring them up remain the same.

 Shift to Proactive